MonoGame/docs.monogame.github.io/articles/getting_to_know/whatis/graphics/WhatIs_Sampler.md

 This is the default state for sampling:

-* Use linear filtering.
+* Uses linear filtering.
-* Wrap texture addresses on boundaries.
+* Wraps texture addresses on boundaries.
-* Set the maximum anisotropy value to 4.
+* Sets the maximum anisotropy value to 4.
-* Do not use mip maps or LOD bias.
+* Does not use mip maps or LOD bias.

 These are the corresponding API states: